 - Persons making false statements in their complaints may be in violation of WI Stat.
 946.32 and/or 946.41, and could be criminally prosecuted.

-Coming Soon: Our SPD Policy Manual, which contains more information about Departmental policies and procedures.
+Additionally, see our SPD Policy Manual, which contains more information about Departmental policies and procedures.